The JRB presents a new short story by Keletso Mopai.

 They say it was murder, but the farmer says it was an accident.
 They say the white man had a gun, but the white man claims Solly’s brother had the gun.
 At the funeral, people look at Solly with pitiful eyes, I see them mumbling to each other.
 It is rumoured that Solly’s brother was killed for sleeping with his white boss’s wife.
 Others say he was shot because he was defending the wife from the white man, who was abusing her.
 A few others I hear at the cemetery, hardly opening their lips, suggest that the white man was defending his wife from Solly, who was trying to rape her.
 It’s a disaster.
 No one knows the real truth, especially when the woman hasn’t said anything.

-The night following the burial, my mother, my father, Solly, and I watch the news on our television, because of the protest outside the farmer’s house.
+The night following the burial, my mother, my father, Solly, and I watch the news on our television, because of the protest outside the man who shot Solly’s brother’s house.
 There is a lot of shouting and anger.
 The white man was given bail.
 The woman talking to the camera walks to one of the protesters, a man with uncombed hair like Solly’s, and he says the word ‘racism’ a lot.
 I don’t know what it means, but it sounds terrible because the man is angry when he says it: racism, racism, racism, racism.
 The people behind him start singing and the man rejoins them.
 As they sing, some find their way to the farm, and we watch as they climb trees and pluck oranges, folding them in their shirts and running away.
 Others stomp the road holding placards and blocking cars from passing.
 All four of us watch, quietly, not saying anything.

-The next day, strange men come to our house in groups to see my father.
+The next day, strange men come to our house in fours and twos to see my father.
 When they arrive, Papa gives me a sharp stare that says: go away.
 The men are unlike the people who usually come to loan money, mothers with babies on their backs, old men with scruffy legs, young men who need money for beer and money to spoil their girlfriends.
-But these men look like they do bad things, especially the one with a scar across his left eyebrow, a matchstick at the corner of his mouth.
+But these men look like they do bad things, especially the one with a scar across his left eyebrow, licking a matchstick at the corner of his mouth.
 He is very light in colour, like Solly, and his eyes tell me he has seen things that keep him up at night.
 I leave the room without my ears, leaning against the wall so that I won’t fall.
 I hear them, something about covering something’s head with a sack.
 Something about dragging that something across the road behind Papa’s van.
 Something about leaving the thing at the dumping site in Slurban.
 Someone taps me on the shoulder, startling me.
 I almost hit his face.
 ‘Solly, you scared me.’

 ‘There’s a girl outside, calling for you.’